jessstringham/blog/2016-11-07-raspberry-pi-talking-led.md

 ![sine wave](/assets/2016-11-07-squiggle.png)

 WAV files use a bitstream to represent a waveform.
-A bistream is, uh, a stream of bits, like `01010010`.
+A bitstream is, uh, a stream of bits, like `01010010`.
 WAV uses a strategy to represent the wiggly waves in bits, and I want to turn it back into a waveform in order to access its amplitude.